When creating special indexes in an AP (analytical processing) database, you can follow these best practices:

 11 rows in set (0.005 sec)

-Note that a JSON multi-value index occupies additional storage space and may affect write performance.
-When you modify a JSON field that contains a multi-value index (such as by inserting, updating, or deleting data), the index is updated.
-This increases the write overhead.
-Therefore, you need to weigh the advantages and disadvantages of JSON multi-value indexes and create them as needed.
+Note that JSON multi-value indexes consume additional storage space and may impact write performance.
+When modifying a JSON field that contains a multi-value index (such as inserting, updating, or deleting data), the index will also be updated, increasing write overhead.
+Therefore, it is important to weigh the advantages and disadvantages of JSON multi-value indexes and create them as needed.

 Full-text index